 - The Massachusetts Department of Public Health Marine Beach Testing in Massachusetts web page.

 - The Barnstable County Bathing Beach Water Quality web page for Cape Cod.

 - The Buzzards Bay National Estuary Program Buzzards Bay Beaches & Contamination Info web page for a page on beach contamination, human health, and testing requirements in Massachusetts.

-- A U.S. Environmental Protection Agency (EPA) online fact sheet on beaches, watersheds, and water quality.
+- A U.S. Environmental Protection Agency (EPA) water resources including information on beaches, watersheds, and water quality.

 - An EPA web page with answers to frequently asked questions on beach water quality, health impacts, and water quality protection.

 - The National Oceanic and Atmospheric Administration (NOAA) maintains water temperature data for selected areas of the coast, including Boston Harbor and Woods Hole.